Mary Kay Henry: SEIU presidency

 National press reported that some local and regional SEIU leaders felt Henry would be less likely to continue Stern's local union merger program and more conciliatory to breakaway unions such as those in California.
 But Burger's backers countered that Henry had never led a local union, had little on-the-ground organizing experience, and had associated with many SEIU staff and elected leaders tainted by recent scandals over financial impropriety.
 Despite these charges, several large union locals in California and New York backed Henry.
-Support for Henry also seemed to gain momentum when she told members of the international union's Executive Board that she favored letting local unions, not leaders based in Washington, D.C., set the union's agenda.
+Support for Henry also seemed to gain momentum when she told members of the international union's executive board that she favored letting local unions, not leaders based in Washington, D.C., set the union's agenda.
 In a memo sent to SEIU leaders nationwide, Henry said, "Our local unions and divisions should drive our national priorities, not the other way around."
 On April 28, Burger withdrew as a candidate for the presidency.
 Burger said she would not resign as the union's Secretary-Treasurer, and endorsed Henry.

-Mary Kay Henry was elected President of SEIU by the international union's Executive Board on May 8, 2010, to serve the two remaining years of Stern's term.
-Her original term as President expired in 2012.
+Mary Kay Henry was elected President of SEIU by the international union's executive board on May 8, 2010, to serve the two remaining years of Stern's term.
+Her original term as president expired in 2012.
 After her election, Henry said her major priorities as union president would be to advocate for labor rights, immigrants' rights, and LGBT rights.
 However, she said she did not foresee bringing SEIU back into the AFL-CIO and refused to end the union's battles with its breakaway California locals.
 A few days after her election, Henry began conducting a review of the duties and assignments of SEIU's top leadership and staff (including Secretary-Treasurer Burger), noting, "It is the prerogative of the president to reassign responsibilities."
 Burger denied that she was thinking of quitting the union due to the review.

 Awards

 In 2019 the winners of the Eugene V. Debs Award were the Fight for $15 and Mary Kay Henry on behalf of the SEIU.
+In 2017 she was inducted into the Michigan Women's Hall of Fame.